awandahl/doi_policy/README.md

 By following this takedown policy, our institution ensures that research outputs are managed responsibly while maintaining the integrity of our repository and compliance with legal and ethical standards.

-# Policy Review and Updates

-Here's a refined version of the **Policy Review and Updates** section for your university's Digital Object Identifier (DOI) policy:

----

 ## Policy Review and Updates

 To ensure that our Digital Object Identifier (DOI) policy remains effective and aligned with evolving best practices, it will undergo regular reviews and updates.